-If your payment is returned from the bank for any reason, regardless of the amount, it is considered nonpayment and nonpayment penalties will be applied.
+If your check or Internet payment is returned from your financial institution for any reason, regardless of the amount, it is considered nonpayment and nonpayment penalties will be applied.
 You are subject to a late payment charge, a one percent (1%) finance charge per month on the unpaid balance, and a financial hold will be placed on your account.
-You may also be dropped from your classes.
-Accounts with repeated return payment transactions will require payment with cash, certified funds, or money orders only.
+Accounts with repeated return payment transactions will require payment with cash, certified (guaranteed) funds, or money orders only.
 In addition to the amount due to the university, a $20 fee will be assessed for each payment returned.
-If your student account remains unpaid and is referred to a private collection agency, you may be responsible for collection costs and reasonable attorneys’ fees allowed by the laws of the state of Colorado.
-Specific inquiries concerning returned payments should be directed to the Student Debt Management (SDM) department in the Bursar’s Office at 303-492-5571 or toll free at 800-925-9844.
+If your student account remains unpaid and is referred to a private collection agency, you may be responsible for collection agency costs, expenses, and fees allowed under Colorado law and incurred by the university in such collection efforts.
+Inquiries concerning returned payments should be directed to the Student Debt Management (SDM) department in the Bursar’s Office at 303-492-5571 or toll free at 800-925-9844.

-If you do not pay your bill, miss payment deadlines, or write bad checks to the university, you are subject to late fees, finance charges, and financial holds.
+If you do not pay your bill, miss payment deadlines, or submit payment that is returned from your financial institution, you are subject to late fees, finance charges, and financial holds.
 In addition, if you are registered for a future term, you are at risk of being dropped from those future classes.

 Financial holds prevent you from adding classes, registering for any future terms, receiving a diploma, or receiving an academic transcript of work at the university.